When the "Sunday Scaries" Hit, Bring your Mind Back to God.

 It doesn’t change the number of tasks on my to-do lists or that I have a busy, long week ahead.

-But it does remind me of what really matters.
+It doesn't change the fact that it's Sunday evening.. but it does remind me of what really matters.

-Are you feeling weighed down, too?
+So friend, are you feeling weighed down, too?

 Let’s tuck away all the tasks, the expectations, the pressures... just for a moment.